Principles of Non-Destructive Inspection

 X-rays penetrate matter

-Generally, the strength of transmission X-rays is determined by the following factors.
+Generally, the intensity of transmitted X-rays is determined by the following factors.

 1. More X-rays are blocked as atomic number and density increase.